The Journal of Politics

 Dartmouth Digital Commons Citation

 Herron, Michael C. and Sekhon, Jasjeet S., "Black Candidates and Black Voters: Assessing the Impact of Candidate Race on Uncounted Vote Rates" (2005).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 2361.